cncf/tag-app-delivery/operator-wg/whitepaper/06_Lifecycle.md

 **Status**: WIP | **Maintainer** : N/A |

 ## Operator Lifecycle Management
-An operator is an application, this section will describe considerations regarding the lidecycle of the operator itself.
+An operator is an application, this section will describe considerations regarding the lifecycle of the operator itself.

 ### Upgrading the Operator
 While upgrading the operator a specile care should be taken in regrads to the managed resoruces.
 While upgrading the operator the managed resources should be kept in the same state and healthy.